Formed by volcanoes, the Cook Islands

 Because of these lagoons, many Cook Islands holidays often promote diving, snorkelling and surfing.
 Glass-bottomed boat tours are also available for a short cruise over the inner reef areas, which are teeming with a variety of marine life – such as colourful sponges and giant clams.

-For a close-up experience with nature, secure a guide from the local information centre and go hiking around the Rarotonga mountain areas.
+For a close-up experience with nature, secure a guide from the local information centre and take a hike through Rarotonga's mountainous centre.
 From here, visitors can admire the eroded volcanic landforms and thick jungle vegetation on a short walk.
 If there’s time, ensure you visit the Wigmore (Papua) Falls for a dip in the cool waters.
-Devine!
+Divine!

 Where to stay?

 Lots of Cook Islands holiday packages will offer up the island’s best resorts, spas, beach club hotels and villas along the Aitutaki Lagoon and the beaches in Rarotonga.
-Here, you can listen to the waves lap against the shore while enjoying an open-air massage, sip a glass of complimentary wine by the beach or indulge in coconut, fish and breadfruit as you watch the sunset.
+Here, you can listen to the waves lap against the shore while enjoying an open-air massage, sipping a topical cocktail the beach or indulging in local flavours of coconut, fish and breadfruit as you watch the sunset.
 If you prefer to stay somewhere more secluded, ask your Travellers Choice agent for their top tips.

 A Cook Islands holiday in the South Pacific